 We were re-assessed in September 2016 and were re-awarded our green flag credentials in spite of the building work going on around us.
 In addition to receiving a South East Schools in Bloom Award and a Test Valley in Bloom Gold award once again, the school really does work on its green credentials!

-Now completed, our newly insulated roof and walls plus double glazing should help reduce our energy usage.
-The classrooms and many shared areas have been fitted with motion sensors to switch off lights when unoccupied and we have installed water saving devices in the toilet cisterns.
+Now completed, our newly insulated roof and walls plus double glazing will help reduce our energy usage.
+The classrooms and many shared areas have all been fitted with motion sensors to switch off lights when unoccupied and we have installed water saving devices in the toilet cisterns.
 The car park lights have light-level switches and a timer to ensure they are not needlessly being lit.
 All classrooms have high efficiency LED lighting and we have solar panels on top of the single storey year 3 block which feeds directly back into the school.
 Our heating systems are on the waiting list to be replaced by energy efficient heat pump systems.

 Want to find out more about the environment and how you lead more sustainable lifestyles?

 (grownupgreen is for people who want to make well-informed choices on such matters as: renewable energy supply, managing household waste, purchasing of consumer goods, food supply, public and private transport)